hyhy987/tp/docs/DeveloperGuide.md

 -   **1a.
 Any field is invalid** → System shows a specific error. → Use case resumes at Step 1.

 -   **1b.
-Duplicate client detected** → System warns that a similar client already exists and offers options (cancel or modify details). → Use case resumes at Step 1.
+Duplicate client detected** → System warns that a similar client already exists. → Use case resumes at Step 1.

 ----------